Matariki Festival 2020: Find out what's on HERE>

 The meaning of Karangahape

-Karangahape Road is probably the most famous street in New Zealand.
-But just what does the name mean?.
+Karangahape Road is probably the most famous street in Aotearoa, New Zealand.
+But just what does the name mean?

-Karangahape Road and Symonds Street are thus older than Queen Street or any other throughfare in central Auckland which were only laid out by the Government Surveyor Felton Mathew in 1840.
+Karangahape Road and Symonds Street are thus older than Queen Street or any other thoroughfare in central Auckland which were only laid out by the Government Surveyor Felton Mathew in 1840.

 The Karangahape ridge was quite a dominant feature in the rather empty landscape in the 1840s, but it lay outside the area where the new town developed during the first decade or so.

 This was probably the main reason Karangahape was the only Māori name in the central area to be kept by the new administration and incorporated into the new town of Auckland.

 If the Symonds Street part of the Te Aro o Karangahape had a Māori name it is now lost, however the western portion beyond Ponsonby road was called Te Rae-o-Kawharu - the Forehead of Kawharu.

 Kawharu was a famous warrior chief, who led the Ngati Whatua incursion of the Tamaki isthmus in 1680.
 He was the half brother of Te Wehi.
 According to some sources he was a giant, reputably 8 metres tall.
 The name commemorates the spot where the great chief Kawharu rested during the 1680 campaign, probably somewhere towards Surrey Crescent.
 As a man of rank, Kawharu would have worn a `heru' (comb) in his hair.
 The head is always considered sacred in Māori society and the ridge is thus symbolic of the top of the head.

 Te Rae-o-Kawharu is considered to apply to that part of the Karangahape ridge which is now called Great North Road, from the Ponsonby Road intersection to Surrey Crescent.

 Karangahape can be interpreted in several different ways